 - deciding to breastfeed (or deciding not to breastfeed)

-You don’t always have to understand or accept what people are doing, but then ask your questions minus the sarcasm and underlying digs.
+You don’t always have to understand or accept what people are doing, but please ask your questions minus the sarcasm.

-As much as I am glad to hear I am not alone, it saddens me when I hear people putting their energy and effort into worrying about others in a negative way.
+As much as I am glad to hear I am not alone, it saddens me when I see people putting their energy and effort into worrying about others in a negative way.
 No one should feel shamed for doing what they enjoy, but instead should feel supported.
-If people in your life are treating you in any way other than that they can keep it moving.

 Here is a favorite quote of mine, which has become my life’s mantra over the past 20 years: “Stay far from timid, only make moves when you heart’s in it, and live the phrase sky’s the limit.” – Biggie Smalls